Unjoo Moon

-Unjoo Moon (문은주,born 1964) is an Australian film director, best known for the 2020 biopic I Am Woman, that tells the story of international feminist icon Helen Reddy.
+Unjoo Moon (Korean: 문은주; born 1964) is a South Korean-born Australian film director and producer.
+She is best known for directing the documentary The Zen of Bennett (2012) and the Helen Reddy biopic I Am Woman (2019), the latter of which earned her an AACTA Award nomination for Best Film.

+She is married to cinematographer Dion Beebe.

 Early life and education

-She was born in Daegu,South Korea in 1964,and her father Moon dong seok was the former leader for an association of Korean Australians in Sydney.
+She was born in Daegu, South Korea in 1964, and her father Moon dong seok was the former leader for an association of Korean Australians in Sydney.
 After she arrived in Australia at the age of 4, she was raised in Sydney.
-Moon studied Arts/Law at the University of New South Wales before working at the Australian Broadcasting Corporation as a TV and print journalist.
-She left journalism to study film at the Australian Film and Television and Radio School, winning the Kenneth B. Myer award and meeting her partner, Oscar-winning cinematographer Dion Beebe.
+Moon studied Arts/Law at the University of New South Wales before working at the Australian Broadcasting Corporation as a TV and print journalist including working on the ABC magazine style television show Edge of the Wedge She left journalism to study film at the Australian Film and Television and Radio School, winning the Kenneth B. Myer award and meeting her partner, Oscar-winning cinematographer Dion Beebe.
 Together they moved to Los Angeles, where Moon attended the American Film Institute, graduating with a Master of Fine Arts and receiving the Franklin J Schaffner Directing Award.